Nick-Zhang1996/crazyflie-firmware/pid_tuning/pid_tuning_log.md

 ### Exp 10
 Start from exp09 code, fix the typo about roll angle (as shown earlier in this log)
-result: stable oscillation, magnitude decreases as thrust goes up, from 10deg - 5deg
+result: stable oscillation, magnitude decreases as thrust goes up, from 10deg - 5deg this is with P 1500 and D 250, all embedded in the DebugPID() function

+Since there were still oscillation, lets try increasing D and see if that goes away.
+We will first do this qualitatively, then with a fixed throttle, record oscillation amplitude to quantify improvement

+## Exp 11
+try with P 1500, D 500
+My subjective view: oscillation amplitude were smaller at given thrust, but at higher frequency.
+There were a lot of sideway oscillation, i.e., translational movement